HlibHav/AI-Support-Agent/README.md

 ## 🤝 Contributing

-This project demonstrates advanced AI/ML implementation with production-ready architecture.
 For questions about the implementation or to discuss AI product management opportunities, please reach out.

 ---